-First, the FBI Letter does not dispute that the Bureau itself, in the 1960s, publicly disclosed that its counterintelligence activities targeted the full range of Communist-bloc establishments (both commercial and diplomatic) operating in the United States.

-Second, the FBI Letter does not provide "clear and convincing evidence" that disclosure would "interfere with the conduct of intelligence activities" JFK Act, 44 U.S.C. § 2107(6)(1)(B).
-This Section of the JFK Act obligates the Bureau to prove that continued postponement of the appealed information is necessary to avoid harming current intelligence-gathering.
-The Bureau did not respond to the Review Board's invitations to demonstrate current operational value in the redacted information, other than through general assertions that could be made with equal plausibility about any intelligence-related document.1
+First, the FBI Letter does not dispute that the Bureau itself in the 1960s publicly disclosed that its counterintelligence activities targeted Communist-bloc establishments.
+Second, the FBI Letter does not provide "clear and convincing evidence" that disclosure would "interfere with the conduct of intelligence activities . . ."
+JFK Act, 44 U.S.C. § 2107(6)(1)(B).
+The JFK Act obligates the Bureau to prove that continued postponement of the appealed information is necessary to avoid harming current intelligence-gathering.
+The Board has invited the Bureau to show any current operational interest in the redacted information.
+Instead of doing so, the FBI Letter simply repeats assertions of harm that could be made with equal plausibility about any intelligence-related information.1 But it is the FBI's burden to support its contentions by showing how releasing the information redacted in each record would have the alleged effect.
+Nowhere in its submissions has the FBI met this burden for any of the appealed records.

-Third, the FBI Letter does not respond to our showing that releasing the contested references to four of the five "sources or methods" at issue -- money tracing capabilities (Exhibits 1-6, Review Board Response at 4-6); lookout logs (Exhibit 7, Review Board Response at 7-9); mail cover (Exhibits 8-9, Review Board Response at 10-12); and fingerprint and typewriting analysis (Exhibit 13, Review Board Response at 19) -- would reveal no genuinely secret techniques.
+Third, the FBI Letter does not respond to our showing that releasing the contested references to four of the five "sources or methods" at issue -- money tracing capabilities (Exhibits 1-6, Review Board Response at 4-6); lookout logs (Exhibit 7, Review Board Response at 7-9); mail cover (Exhibits 8-9, Review Board Response at 10-12); and fingerprint and typewriting analysis (Exhibit 13, Review Board Response at 19) -- would not reveal any genuinely secret techniques.
 With regard to electronic surveillance (Exhibits 10-12), the FBI attacks our response for citing disclosures that are not "official" or "specific."
 FBI Letter at 4.
-The first objection simply ignores our citations to official sources such as the Church Committee (see Review Board Response at 13) and already-released FBI and CIA records of various intercepts (see id. at 16, 17 n.33; Exhibit 17).
+The first objection is a straw man: the FBI simply ignores our citations to official sources such as the Church Committee (see Review Board Response at 13) and already-released FBI and CIA records of various intercepts (see id. at 16, 17 n.33; Exhibit 17).
 The objection based on "generality" is beside the point.
 The JFK Act does not require the Review Board to prove that the interception of a specific communication has already been officially disclosed.
 Rather, the agency seeking postponement must prove that disclosing such an intercept would harm current intelligence activities or foreign relations.
 The "general" disclosure of the FBI's extensive use of electronic surveillance against foreign establishments is relevant because it underscores the need for the FBI to show what harm would flow from disclosing a particular intercept.
-The Bureau has not attempted to do so here.
+The FBI has not done so.